Southern California wildfire destroys 132 structures as officials look for fierce winds to subside

 The Mountain Fire was burning in a region that has seen some of California’s most destructive fires over the years.
 The fire swiftly grew from less than half a square mile (about 1.2 square kilometers) to more than 16 square miles (41 square kilometers) in little more than five hours on Wednesday.

-By Thursday evening the wildfire was mapped at about 32 square miles (83 square kilometers) and Gov. Gavin Newsom had proclaimed a state of emergency in the county.
+Gov. Gavin Newsom has proclaimed a state of emergency in Ventura County.

 California utilities began powering down equipment during high winds and extreme fire danger after a series of massive and deadly wildfires in recent years were sparked by electrical lines and other infrastructure.